JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/02_forms.md

+We used to add `TextField`s to take inputs from the user.
+Now, we will use the `Form` instead.

-In your `widgets` folder, create `add_form.dart` widget and inside it initialize a stateFul widget:
+1. In your `widgets` folder, create `add_form.dart` file, and initialize a stateFul widget in it:

 ```dart
 class AddBookForm extends StatefulWidget {